zytanas/zytanas/README.md

 - 👀 I’m interested in anything mysterious
 - 🌱 I’m currently learning diff programming languages
 - 💞️ I’m looking to collaborate on codes
-- 📫 How to reach me ig: @ynotjulia twitter @hoyalmoite
+- 📫 How to reach me ig: @ynotjulia twitter: @hoyalmoite

 <!---
 zytanas/zytanas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.